+Proposers should seek to establish a research effort that can contribute to sustainable research capabilities in the state.
 Programmatic alignment is a determining factor in this funding program.
 Proposals to this program must address objectives described below and in the following sections.
-Proposals should align with NASA's missions and research as well as national and state NASA EPSCOR objectives.
-Proposers should seek to establish a research effort that can contribute to sustainable research capabilities in the state.
+Proposals should align with NASA missions and research as well as national NASA EPSCOR objectives and priorities of the Kentucky NASA EPSCOR Program.

-Alignment with NASA technical objectives is essential for success of the NASA EPSCoR program.
-Proposers should review proposal resources available on the NASA KY EPSCoR web page, including the NASA Center Core Competencies, the NASA Technology Taxonomy, and FY2024 NASA EPSCoR Focus Areas and R3 Topics.
-NASA points of contact are available in these documents.
-In addition, proposers should review NASA Techport and NASA STI to survey NASA research that has been done in their area of interest.
+Alignment with NASA technical objectives is essential for success of the NASA EPSCOR program.
+NASA points of contact are available in the NASA EPSCOR FY25 Research Focus Areas and R3 Research Topics documents.
+Proposers can utilize NASA Technort and NASA STI to review NASA research that has been done in their area.